IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 - Fixed: When updating a module, any packages from it which were loaded in designers would not be updated and still continue to load the package from the older module version.
 - Fixed: Selecting multiple elements can cause performance issues and long delays before UI responds.
 - Fixed: Incorrect ordering of types in TypeReference drop-downs when new elements added.
+- Fixed: The [Software Factory CLI](xref:cli-tools.software-factory-cli) would return a `0` return code even when an exception occurred during Software Factory execution.

 ## Version 3.3.17